Clanging: In schizophrenia

 Formal Thought Disorders are one of five characteristic symptoms of schizophrenia according to the DSM-IV-TR.
 FTD symptoms such as Glossomania are correlated to schizophrenia spectrum disorders and to a family history of schizophrenia.
 In an analysis of speech in patients with schizophrenia compared to controls, Steuber found that glossomania (association chaining) is a characteristic of speech in schizophrenic patients - despite no significant difference between normal controls and individuals with schizophrenia.

 In mania/bipolar disorder

 Gustav Aschaffenburg found that manic individuals generated these "clang-associations" roughly 10–50 times more than non-manic individuals.
 Aschaffenburg also found that the frequency of these associations increased for all individuals as they became more fatigued.

 Andreasen found that when comparing Formal Thought Disorder symptoms between people with schizophrenia and people with Mania, that there was greater reported incidence of clang associations of people with mania.

 In depression

-Research investigated by Steuber found no significant difference of glossomania occurrences for patients with schizophrenia compared to patients with depression.
+Research investigated by Steuber found significant difference of glossomania occurrences for patients with schizophrenia compared to patients with depression..
+Additionally, it was found that the transcripts from schizophrenics had significant occurrences of illogicality and peculiar word choice.
+These three categories (glossomania, illogicality, and peculiar word choice) had no occurrence in the depression transcripts.